 This is advantageous because an open-source foundation tends to be more stable and have fewer bugs than what brand-name corporations sell.
 Why?
 Because it's supported on a master website by what is usually a wide base of programmers who tend to a) be enthusiastic and talented, b) work well in groups, c) give willingly of their time, and d) work for free.

 If a subsequent maintenance contract with aha! or some other vendor were to go south, it should be no problem finding another contractor familiar with the foundation software.
 "Within 50 miles, there (will be) probably 100,000 people" who know the software, said Councilman Dave Burow, an entrepreneur and member of the ad hoc subcommittee.

 The clients of and references for aHa! were uniformly positive in complimenting the company on its performance both before and after the launch of the clients' websites, Mr. Bryant said in the report.

-• Go to woodsidetown.org to see the website as it is now.
+■ Go to this link to see the website as it is now.

-• Go to tinyurl.com/WS-website and turn to Page 73 to view the staff report and the winning proposal.
+■ Go to this link and turn to Page 73 to view the staff report and the winning proposal.